SeanGroff/eggheadaday/README.md

 b = 11 * a;
 console.log(b); // -> 44
-// b doesn't accumlate over time like an event stream, it's value is whatever it is when it's assigned a value
+// b doesn't accumulate over time like an event stream, it's value is whatever it is when it's assigned a value

 /* ********************************************************************************************************* */